Private Rental Sector Provider in London

 Your landlord may also be able to end your tenancy early if you breach the terms of your tenancy agreement, for example, if you don't pay your rent or if you damage the property.

-If your landlord wants to end your tenancy early, they will need to give you at least two months' notice in writing.
-This is known as giving 'notice to quit.
-Moving Out When you move out of a privately rented property, you will need to leave it in a clean and tidy condition.
+When you move out of a privately rented property, you will need to leave it in a clean and tidy condition.
 You may also be required to carry out any necessary repairs before you leave.

 Your landlord or letting agent will inspect the property when you move out, and they will compare the condition of the property to the condition it was in when you moved in.
 If there has been any damage or deterioration, you may be required to pay for the repairs.